‘Thor: Ragnarok’ – Mark Ruffalo Reveals Why The Hulk Has Been Refusing To Turn Back Into His Human Form

 Of course, this isn’t the first time MCU fans will see the Hulk speak on the big screen.
 In the superhero’s first and only stand-alone film within the MCU to date, namely 2008’s The Incredible Hulk, which starred Edward Norton in the titular role, the Hulk actually uttered the iconic words “Hulk Smash” while fighting against the film’s main antagonist Abomination.
 In The Avengers, the Hulk also spoke when he called Tom Hiddleston’s Loki a “puny god” after tossing the Asgardian God of Mischief around like a doll.

 Regardless, the Hulk was never shown to be capable of holding a real conversation.
 Hopefully, his newfound speaking capabilities will allow for an interesting character development, especially in future Marvel films.
-Now that the Hulk is able to express himself, many Marvel fans will definitely be looking forward to getting an insight into the mind of the monstrous green superhero.
-At some point in Thor: Ragnarok, the Hulk will, however, revert back to his human form, as revealed in the beginning of the latest trailer.
+Now that the Hulk can express himself, many Marvel fans will definitely be looking forward to getting an insight into the mind of the monstrous green superhero.
+At some point in Thor: Ragnarok, the Hulk will, however, revert to his human form, as revealed in the beginning of the latest trailer.

 Interestingly, Bruce Banner does not seem to have any recollection of what transpired while he was in his Hulk-form.
 When Thor told his friend that the pair has had “a fight recently,” Banner naively asked whether he won, indicating that he does not have access to his alter ego’s memories.
 It will be interesting to see how the Hulk eventually ends up reverting to his human form.